Join us for an adventure in flavor!

 Total Time: 4 hours 5 minutes

-This crock pot Tuscan chicken is drenched in a creamy sauce loaded with great Mediterranean flavors.
+My Crockpot Tuscan Chicken is drenched in a creamy sauce loaded with great Mediterranean flavors.
 It's one easy and delicious make ahead weeknight dinner!

 Ingredients